mlcommons/algorithmic-efficiency/experiments/README.md

 # Experiments

-_This guide demonstrates the flow of generating metrics about training data and plotting it._
+_This guide demonstrates the flow of generating measurements about training data and plotting it._

 ### Anatomy of an Experiment

 - Choose a directory where you want to save measurements.
-- Run a workload with the `--log_dir` option to produce a `metrics.csv` file.
+- Run a workload with the `--log_dir` option to produce a `measurements.csv` file.
 - Write a simple plotting script to visualize the results.

 ## Example Experiment: Training Loss vs Training Step